Altofts

-Altofts is a village in the civil parish of Normanton and Altofts, in the City of Wakefield, West Yorkshire, England.
-It lies 5 mi north-east from the centre of Wakefield and less than 1 mi north-west of Normanton.
-The M62 runs close to the village to the north-east, and the Aire and Calder Navigation to the north-west.

-It is part of the ward of Altofts and Whitwood, which also includes the western part of Castleford.
+Altofts is a village located in the civil parish of Normanton and Altofts, which forms part of the City of Wakefield in West Yorkshire, England.
+This village is situated between Wakefield and Castleford, being just one mile (1.6 km) to the north-west of Normanton, and is located close to the River Calder and Aire and Calder Navigation.
+In the days when it was a part of the West Riding of Yorkshire, Altofts witnessed rapid growth in the 1800s due to coal mining and the development of the railway in the region.

 Economy

 Many people in the village previously worked in the local coal mines.
 The largest mine in the village, The West Riding Colliery, was owned by Pope and Pearsons.
 It was here that the first British coaldust experiments took place during 1908 and 1909, conducted by W. E. Garforth, manager of the colliery and president of the Mining Association of Great Britain.
 In the early 20th century Garforth's improvement to worker safety helped to develop underground safety and rescue procedures that are today common worldwide.
 Today people are either employed in neighbouring towns and cities, or on the Wakefield Europort's 'Tuscany Park' industrial estate which has been developed over recent decades.

-Altofts' brickworks, Normanton Brick Co Ltd, moved to its present Greenfield Road site from Wakefield Road in the late 1990s.
-It ran under Thomas Kirk's great grandsons until it stopped production in 2011.
+Altofts' brickworks, Normanton Brick Co Ltd, moved to its present Greenfield Road site from Wakefield Road in the late 1990s, but stopped production in 2011.